How to Heal Mom Rage: Advice from a Psychologist

 Getting angry is not a failure, and it doesn’t make you a ‘bad mother’ or a ‘hysterical woman.’
 It means you are human who has a need that isn’t being met.

 The ideology that mothers don’t or shouldn’t get angry is false and damaging.
-It leads women to suppress their anger, which can spark a whole host of issues, including emotional or rage outbursts when stress is high.
+It leads women to suppress their anger, which can spark deeper emotional and health issues.

 Anger is a common emotion and should be normalized for women and mothers.
 Anger itself isn’t pathological, although once we have children, the world places its own perceptions on us as mothers when it comes to anger.
 In reality, anger is a normal response to a variety of things that are happening in our lives, and the shift to motherhood can be triggering for a lot of women.